-All direct material and related costs, and indirect costs related to home construction are recorded as land and home construction in progress on the statements of financial position as they are incurred.
+All direct material and related costs, and indirect costs related to home construction are recorded as land and home construction in progress on the Statements of Financial Position as they are incurred.
 Land costs included in construction in progress are stated at lower of cost or market value.
-If land costs are part of a larger parcel, this parcels under development are moved from land inventory to land and home construction in progress at the start of the development.
+If land costs are part of a larger parcel, the parcels under development are moved from land inventory to land and home construction in progress at the start of the development.
 When the sale of a home is recognized, the corresponding costs are then expensed in the statements of activities as program services.
-At June 30, 2022 the Organization had 2 homes under construction.
+At June 30, 2023 and 2022 the Organization had 3 and 2 homes under construction, respectively.